konsumer/lambda-cms/README.md

   // create a form to login as the user, config is from config, below async auth(handleSubmit: Function, config: any): JSX.Element {}

+  // check if user is authorized async isAuth(): boolean

   // get a file from user's project async get(file: string) : string {}